ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM2.md

 * **For Linux instances:**

-To enable password authentication in console and ssh, use the following script data for the Customization Script (with the relevant password in place of _<YOUR_PASSWORD>_):
+To enable password authentication through console and SSH, use the following script data for the Customization Script (with the relevant password in place of `<YOUR_PASSWORD>` ):
     ```
     #cloud-config
     password: <YOUR_PASSWORD>